swarajb-778/Collaborito/docs/README.md

 3. Commit with descriptive messages
 4. Push your branch and create a pull request
 5. Wait for review and merge

+## Testing Guidelines

+- Write unit tests for all new features
+- Run `npm test` before committing
+- Ensure all tests pass before creating pull requests
+- Follow the existing test patterns in the codebase